areas0/BackupChecker/README.md

 # BackupChecker
-Tool via network integrity checker for backups in C# using SHA1
+Tool via network (or local) that does an integrity check for backups in C# using SHA1 hashes.
+.Net Core (latest version) is required!
 # Features
 Tool available under V0.5 with basic features:
 - Find the sha1 of a file